National Socialist People's Welfare: Activities

-1934 poster, translated People's Health, People's Community, Protection of Children, Protection of Mothers, Combating Begging, Care for Hikers are the tasks of National Socialist People's Welfare: Become a Member.
+1934 poster, translated People's Health, Volksgemeinschaft, Protection of Children, Protection of Mothers, Combating Begging, Care for Hikers are the tasks of the National Socialist People's Welfare: Become a Member.

 One of the NSV's main activities was the Winter Relief of the German People (Winterhilfswerk), which coordinated an annual drive to collect charity for the poor to provide them with heating and food over the winter months.
 Goebbels claimed that this was neither state welfare nor charity, but rather a new type of "racial self-help run by the German people for the German people."
 The Winter Relief program officially relied on voluntary donations, but in practice those donations were often collected by armed members of the Nazi Party going door to door in uniform, or by Hitler Youth members who were keeping lists of who had or had not contributed.
 A law was passed in 1934 that allowed the Interior Minister and the Nazi Party Treasurer to suspend any charities that competed with the Winterhilfswerk; this was used to force the other charities to limit their collection drives to the summer months.

 In 1939, the NSV was also involved in the distribution of soup to the citizens of Warsaw after the city's surrender.
 Jews were excluded from the effort, which focused on the propaganda value.